jknapka/jkjs/README.md

 # The JK Javascript framework.
+Just what the world needed!
+Another half-baked JavaScript databinding framework.

 I needed editable, persistent HTML data tables for a small webapp project.
 It seemed obvious that the way to implement that was via an AJAX-y mechanism.